 - Add details as you work

 - Work in thin coats and let layers dry

 - Consider different techniques like blending or dry brush

 Can you water down acrylic paints?

 Also known as thin paint.
-For clay, it can be a good idea if you water down acrylic to use a wash (especially great to get in the grooves of the clay details).
+For clay, it can be a good idea to water down acrylic to use a wash (especially great for getting in the grooves of the clay details).

 Now this project below was done by a high school student, but it really illustrates how you can layer watered-down acrylic paint on clay to help showcase the textures and details.

 How to create a shiny look when painting clay?

 Depending on the kids applying the paint will depend on the sheen.
 If they water down the acrylic paint to create a wash, it will not have a glossy finish.
 Naturally, acrylic paint has some gloss to it.
 For best results, we do recommend sealing your clay projects.